DEFRA/ffc-pay-event-publisher/README.md

 `message` - description of the raised event

-`timeStamp` - the timestamp of when the event was raised

 `data` - an object of the data associated to the raised event

 #### Example usage